Sports tips for this weekend: "International Women's Football Match" and winter sports

 The German women’s volleyball league continues to remain at home in Sport 1.
 The final series will be played in the “Best of Five” status.
 Today is the first duel between Dresdner SC and Allianz MTV Stuttgart in the program.
 Last year, the season was canceled without the championship decision due to Coronavirus, and Allianz MTV previously won in Stuttgart.
 The Swabians are hoping for the next title, but Dresden was at its best during the season and finished the main tour in first place.

-Volleyball run Sports 1 It promises everything a sports fan could wish for for 125 minutes.
+Volleyball on Sport1 promises everything a sports fan could wish for, for 125 minutes.

 News: “Sportschau” (Saturday 6:30 pm in ARD)